Stryker Hip Replacement Side Effects

 - Bone fracture – bones near the joint may weaken and fracture

 - Revision Surgery – to replace implant due to pain or severe inflammation

 - Reconstructive surgery – due to weakened bone tissue resulting in fractures of femur or pelvis

-In most patients, revision and reconstructive surgery is significantly more painful than the original hip replacement procedure and may require much longer recovery periods.
+In most patients, revision and reconstructive surgery is significantly more painful than the original hip replacement procedure.
+It may require much longer recovery periods.

-Stryker implants may cause a systemic inflammatory or immune system reaction from metal poisoning which resulting in symptoms such as rash, fatigue, headache, and infection.
+Stryker implants can cause a systemic inflammatory or immune system reaction from metal poisoning which resulting in symptoms such as rash, fatigue, headache, and infection.

 Stryker Revision Surgery

 Most patients who experience severe side effects caused by Stryker Rejuvenate and ABG II implants must undergo additional surgery or surgeries to remove and replace the implant.
 Some patients are required to undergo multiple surgeries to repair or reconstruct injured joints, bones, and tissue in addition to the replacement surgery.